Associate Professor, ARC Future Fellow

 Felix is currently on secondment to Australia, based on an EU Marie Skłodowska-Curie Postdoctoral Fellowship.
 His main interest are the evolutionary relationships, functional morphology, macroevolution and general palaeobiology of cetaceans, with a particular focus on baleen whales (Mysticeti).
-Current research projects focus on (1) the earliest phase of baleen whale evolution, based on new fossil specimens from Australia and North America; (2) collecting new data on fossil cetaceans in the Southern Hemisphere, which has traditionally been undersampled; and (3) the palaeobiology of a mostly extinct group of mysticetes known as Cetotheriidae, which likely includes the enigmatic pygmy right whale, Caperea marginata.
+Current research projects focus on (1) the earliest phase of baleen whale evolution, based on new fossil specimens from Australia and North America; (2) collecting new data on fossil cetaceans in the Southern Hemisphere, which has traditionally been undersampled; (3) the evolution of marine mammal feeding; and (4) the palaeobiology of a mostly extinct group of mysticetes known as Cetotheriidae, which likely includes the enigmatic pygmy right whale, Caperea marginata.

 David spends his time hanging out with seals to see what they can teach us about how aquatic feeding evolved in tetrapods.
 His PhD focused on establishing how pinnipeds vary their prey capture and processing behaviours when faced with different foraging scenarios.
 This involved performing feeding trials with fur seals and sea lions at Melbourne and Taronga Zoos, as well as working with animal mounted sensors on wild seals at the Phillip Island and Lady Julia Percy Island Australian fur seal colonies.